hungdev/react-native-instagram-login/readme.md

 * How to get Client ID of instagram?

-go to https://www.instagram.com/developer/register/ to register instagram app. then get client ID
+~go to https://www.instagram.com/developer/register/ to register instagram app. then get client ID~

+Go to https://developers.facebook.com/docs/instagram-api/getting-started to register new app, and get app_id and app_secret.

+This is going to give you an access_token, which one can be used on the new Graph Api, go to https://developers.facebook.com/docs/instagram-basic-display-api/guides/getting-profiles-and-media for docs.

 # Usage: